This post may contain affiliate links. Please read our disclosure policy.

-Air Fryer Whole Chicken is a delectable rotisserie-style chicken that doesn't require special tools.
+Air Fryer Whole Chicken is a delectable chicken dinner that doesn't require special tools.
 Season the chicken in 5 minutes and the air fryer does the rest!
 It's juicy inside, crispy outside, and loved by everyone!

 Better than rotisserie chicken

 Air fryer whole chicken is a convenient and cost-effective way to get all the comfort and flavor of rotisserie chicken without using any special rotisserie methods or tools.
 Your air fryer doesn't even need to have a spinning rotisserie function.
 The basket or drawer insert is the only accessory you need – and every air fryer comes equipped with either.

 I was skeptical about making whole chicken in an air fryer, until I did.
 Guys, it's a game changer for family dinners, especially with food prices these days!

 - 5 minute prep - no trussing, no rotisserie tools, no marinade - just oil, season, and air fry the chicken...really!

 - hands-free cooking - except for the one-time flip, you don't have to touch the chicken while it cooks.

 - customizable - you can season the chicken using your favorite spices or seasonings.
 See my suggestions below.